TCDG/Scammer-ToolBox/README.md

 ##Whats new?
 * Theme Settings
-	You can now change the theme byt going to (Options>Settings>Open Settings)
+	You can now change the theme by going to (Options>Settings>Open Settings)

 ##Whats Broken?
 * Theme does not save after closing Scammer Toolbox